-- Use only pre-assembled cables provided by MAGNETIC (Type KAS 1 to KAS 5). - Install the induction loop in sand only.
+- Use only pre-assembled cables. - Install the induction loop in sand only.
 The induction loop must not be installed in gravel or split. - The induction loop must not slip or shift or be damaged during later vehicle traffic. - Keep a minimum clearance between paving and loop cable of approx. 1.18 in (30 mm).